125 Ways to Earn All Your Income Doing Music Only

 I do understand though that making that leap into doing music full time, is scary in the beginning.

-Following list usually takes away, or at least diminishes, some of the student’s fears, worries, and concerns.
+The following list usually takes away, or at least diminishes, some of the student’s fears, worries, and concerns.

-It is energizing and hope giving when you start brainstorming ideas to make extra income with music.
+It is energizing and hope-giving when you start brainstorming ideas to make extra income with music.

 When you see the vast amount of possibilities: it makes you feel like you can really do this after all.

 (Get snacks and your favorite drinks: this is an elaborate, detailed read)